goharbor/harbor/tests/testcases/Group7-Replication/7-21-Replication-push-images.md

 2. Create a project and add an enabled replication rule.
 3. Push an image to created project.
 4. Check replication job.
+5. Check remote registry to see if the image has been replicated:
+* Project exist on remote registry
+* Project not exist on remote registry

 # Expect Outcome:

-* On endpoint can see duplicated projects and images.
+* On remote registry can see duplicated projects and images.

 # Possible Problems:
 None